 The Recreation Capital Fund is used for larger projects involving parks.
-The Pedestrian Path (located across from the Township building) was begun in 2021, continued in 2022 and 2023 and should be completed in 2024.
+The Pedestrian Path (located across from the Township building) was begun in 2021, continued in 2022 and 2023 and was projected for completion in 2024.
+Due to changes in staffing and the creation of the Parks and Recreation Board, this project was not completed.